-36. Any comparisons made with other papers are fair.

-Variables, Equations, Figures, and Tables

-- 37. The paper defines, describes, and refers to all variables immediately before or after using them. - 38.
-The paper uses appropriate significant figures, i.e., number of decimal places. - 39.
-The paper uses equations when appropriate. - 40.
-All equations use appropriate notation and formatting. - 41.
-The paper uses tables when appropriate. - 42.
-The paper uses figures when appropriate. - 43.
-All figures and tables - a. are informative, e.g., not generic or low-information content, - b. are relevant, e.g., not generic or low-information content, - c. include variables and units in the column headers and figures axes, e.g., 'Frequency (Hz)' or 'Time (s)', - d. have large enough and legible text, - e. are properly sized, - f. have high-resolution, and ideally vector graphics, - g. are referenced from the main text, - h. are sequentially numbered, - i. appear close enough to where they are referenced in the text, - j. have appropriately chosen colors, e.g., not illegible in black and white or inaccessible for those who have color perception issues. - 44.
+The discussion section supports any conclusions empirically, logically, or by reference.
+In other words, any statements are justifiable and justified. provides an honest reflection and the work.
+Any comparisons made with other papers are fair.
+Variables, Equations, Figures, and Tables The paper defines, describes, and refers to all variables immediately before or after using them.
+The paper uses appropriate significant figures, i.e., number of decimal places.
+The paper uses equations when appropriate.
+All equations use appropriate notation and formatting.
+The paper uses tables when appropriate.
+The paper uses figures when appropriate.
+All figures and tables ☐ are informative, e.g., not generic or low-information content, ☐ are relevant, e.g., not generic or low-information content, include variables and units in the column headers and figures axes, e.g.,'Frequency (Hz)' or 'Time (s)', ☐ have large enough and legible text, ☐ are properly sized, have high-resolution, and ideally vector graphics, ☐ are referenced from the main text, ☐ are sequentially numbered, appear close enough to where they are referenced in the text, have appropriately chosen colors, e.g., not illegible in black and white or inaccessible for those who have color perception issues.
 All table and figure captions are self-contained.
 They include details to help readers interpret the tables and figures but do not provide interpretation, which is better done in the main text.
 They define abbreviations, even when defined in the main text.
 If there are no units or the units are normalized, then write '(n.u.)'.
 If the units are arbitrary, then write '(a.u.)'.
+Acknowledgements The acknowledgements provide any acknowledgments and conflicts of interest.
+The acknowledgements include the official organization that funded the authors, if relevant, and anyone who contributed but not enough to gain authorship (e.g., those that provided advice, code, and non-Challenge data).
+The acknowledgements section does not thank the organizers of the Challenge or the providers of the Challenge data.
+While appreciated, the space is better used elsewhere.